 Boards typically meet monthly or twice a term.
-You will be sent information ahead of each meeting and it's really important that you ensure you read the material and come to the meeting prepared to comment, debate, vote and engage.
+You will be sent information ahead of each meeting.
+It's important to read the material and come to the meeting prepared to comment, debate, vote, and engage.

 If you can't attend a board meeting, you must contact the board chair or secretary.
 There's more information about this procedure under 'Apologies'.